AN OVERVIEW OF NJ PARTNERSHIP LAW

 What is a Partnership and How Does it Work?

 A partnership is simply a contractual relationship between two or more persons to conduct a business (or other lawful activity), as co-owners or co-partners.
-It is a voluntary association that cannot be forced on anyone without his or her consent.
+It is a voluntary association that cannot be forced on anyone without their consent.

-It is always (and I mean always) preferable to place in writing the terms of the partnership agreement in the event of a disagreement.
+It is always (and I mean always) preferable to set out the terms of the partnership agreement in writing in the event of a disagreement.
 Some of the most vicious business disputes that are difficult to resolve or predict the outcome involve verbal agreements between partners when the partnership relationship deteriorates.

 The day-to-day business of a partnership is to be governed by the terms of the partners’ mutual agreement.
-This agreement is and will be binding upon all partners until the partnership is dissolved.
-Decisions under a partnership agreement are (generally) made by majority vote, but among the partners, they can agree to decisions being made by a greater than majority vote.
-But remember, the partners must agree (unless provided for otherwise in the partnership agreement) to certain partnership decisions like, for example, the sale of partnership property, taking out a loan, etc. The partnership agreement can also specify what actions of the partnership requires unanimous approval of all the partners.
+This agreement is binding on all partners and will remain so until the partnership is dissolved.
+Decisions under a partnership agreement are (generally) made by majority vote, but the partners can agree to decisions by a greater than majority vote.
+But remember, the partners must agree (unless otherwise provided in the partnership agreement) to certain partnership decisions, such as the sale of partnership property or taking out a loan.
+The partnership agreement can also specify which actions of the partnership require the unanimous approval of all the partners.

-When a written partnership agreement exists, the terms of the agreement will control the obligations of the partner(s).
+When a written partnership agreement exists, its terms govern the obligations of the partner(s).
 The New Jersey Uniform Partnership Act governs the rights and obligations of partners when there is no written agreement, or when a written agreement fails to address the issue in dispute.
-Unless spelled out clearly to the contrary, partners are entitled to equally manage and direct partnership business, including, for example, compensation for partner services on behalf of the partnership.
-Let me repeat again, partners are free to agree among themselves on whatever they want to agree to, or not agree to.
+Unless otherwise clearly stated, partners are entitled to equally manage and direct partnership business, including, for example, compensation for partner services rendered on behalf of the partnership.
+Let me repeat again: partners are free to agree among themselves on whatever they want, or not agree to anything.

 Non-Negotiable Partner Obligations

-Under New Jersey law, there are some things that partners may not waive in their partnership agreement.
-New Jersey law requires that partners owe to each other and to the partnership itself a duty of loyalty and fair dealing to each other.
+Under New Jersey law, certain matters may not be waived in a partnership agreement.
+New Jersey law requires that partners owe each other and the partnership itself a duty of loyalty and fair dealing.

 Additional obligations between partners and their partnership are 1) accounting for any profits and losses involving partnership business; 2) prohibition against self-dealing in a materially adverse way to the economic interests of the partnership; 3) not competing against the partnership while a member of the partnership; and 4) upholding a duty of care to the partnership by not engaging in grossly negligent or reckless conduct, intentional misconduct, and knowing violations of the law.